danrot/master-thesis/03_implementation.md

 }
 ```

-So the node is passed to the `VersionHandler`, so that it can create the
+The node is passed to the `VersionHandler`, so that it can create the required
-required properties and nodes.
-For the new nodes in the `jcr:system` subtree
+properties and nodes.
+For the new nodes in the `jcr:system` subtree the
-the `addVersionProperties` returns these additional operations.
-The next
+`addVersionProperties` returns these additional operations.
+The next listing
-listing shows a bit of this logic.
+shows a bit of this logic.

 ```php
 public function addVersionProperties(NodeInterface $node)